SkogRover/fieldPlot/README.md

 ```
 # Funding details

-The optBuck package was developed as part of the project SmartForest, funded by the Research council of Norway (project no. 309671).
+The FieldPlot package was developed as part of the project SmartForest, funded by the Research council of Norway (project no. 309671).